yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 |--------|--------|
 | {{< imgdisplay src="images/fs2020-sim-entering-seletar.jpg" width="500" >}} | {{< imgdisplay src="images/fs2020-actual-entering-seletar.jpg" width="500" >}} |

 Both are at the same altitude of 2500 feet at approximately the same position with similar bank angle so an apples to apples comparison can be made.
-The perspective is indicate very accurate!
+The perspective is indeed very accurate!

 ## Night